Luracast/Restler/README.md

 * If we do not specify the second parameter for `$restler->addAPIClass` it will be mapped to the class name instead of mapping it to the root
-* Restler 2 is written for PHP 5.3 and above but it make use of compat.php and work on any version of PHP starting from PHP 5.0
+* Restler 2 is written for PHP 5.3 and above, but it makes use of compat.php and work on any version of PHP starting from PHP 5.0